oldnomad/picosocks5/README.md

 ./configure
 ```

-Now, if your version of automake if not 1.15, you'll have to reconfigure it:
+Now, if your version of automake is not 1.15, you'll have to reconfigure it:

 ```bash
 autoreconf -f -i